nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Trackermon is a **desktop app** for **tracking and managing shows, optimized for use via a Command Line Interface (CLI)** while still having the **benefits of a Graphical User Interface (GUI)**.
+Trackermon is a **desktop application** for **tracking and managing shows, optimized for use via a Command Line Interface (CLI)** while still having the **benefits of a Graphical User Interface (GUI)**.
-The app allows the user to track and remember what shows they have watched or currently watching.
+Trackermon allows people who want to track and remember what shows they have watched or are currently watching.
-They can easily look up the list of shows if they need to.

 ### Table of Contents
 * [**Quick Start**](#quick-start)